Matin Ahmed Khan: Career

 In 2007 President Pervez Musharraf conferred civil awards on 154 citizens of Pakistan for excellence in various fields of activities.
 The Sitara-e-Imtiaz was awarded to Dr Matin Ahmed Khan for service to Education.
-Matin ahmed khan's grandson is named after the beloved educator; Matin Ahmed Khan Jr.

 After two weeks of illness he died on 22 June 2014 aged 93 years old.
 He was survived by his spouse, 4 sons, 8 grandsons and 3 granddaughters.